 Once a student is enrolled at WITS, all courses must be taken at WITS unless written permission is obtained in advance.
-Any student who wishes to take a course at an institution other than WITS (including any partnering institution) must fill out the Authorization to Take a Course at Another Undergraduate Institution Form.
+Any student who wishes to take a course at an institution other than WITS (including any partnering institution) must fill out the Authorization to Take Courses at Other Undergraduate Institutions Form.
 The form must be completed online and approved by the Academic Dean.
-The request is not confirmed until the student receives notice of approval via their Populi Activity Feed.
-The Authorization to Take a Course at Another Undergraduate Institution Form must be submitted before the start of the semester in which the course will be taken.
-The form is available on the WITS website under Current Students.
+The request is not confirmed until the student receives notice of approval via email.
+The Authorization to Take Courses at Other Undergraduate Institutions Form must be submitted before the start of the semester in which the course will be taken.
+The form is available on the institutional website.

 WITS does not guarantee credit will be granted for any course taken at another institution that has not received pre-approval.
-To earn credit, students must achieve a grade of "C" or higher in the course and submit an official transcript.
+To earn credit, students must achieve a grade of "C" in the course and submit official transcripts (other than courses taken at a partnering institution and registered through WITS as discussed under Inter-Institution Contracted Credits).